Gordon999/Pi-MP3_Player/README.md

 - Radio Use -

 - Will now display track names on playing back recorded radio, if they were available in the stream.
-The playlist can be shonw by pressing INFO button.
+ The playlist can be shown by pressing INFO button.
 Note this will not work if you already have a file named "info", "md5" or "ffp".

 You could also add track names to other tracks, for example a recorded session with multiple tracks, by adding a .txt file in the album directory with the same name as the track.